dfinity/motoko-base/README.md

 If you are installing Motoko through the DFINITY SDK releases, then this base library is already included.

-If you build your project using the [Mops package manager] run the following command to add the base package to your project:
+If you build your project using the [Mops package manager], run the following command to add the base package to your project:

 ```sh
 mops add base